The former Bafana Bafana tactician has found himself at the center of controversy

 — Odisha FC (@OdishaFC) February 1, 2021

-Baxter’s side anchor the Indian Super League standings and have gone for five straight matches without tasting victory as chances of avoiding relegation are diminishing.
+Baxter’s side anchor the Indian Super League standings and have gone for five straight matches without tasting victory and look set to finish the season at the bottom.

 They have won just once in their 14 league matches, all under Baxter, who joined them in June 2020 after stints in South Africa coaching Kaizer Chiefs, SuperSport United and Bafana Bafana.

 Last month, Odisha FC registered their first win of the 2020-21 Indian Super League season after a 4-2 win over Kerala Blasters at the GMC Stadium in Bambolim, Goa.